Google Analytics Setup for Small Biz Owners Who’d Rather Be Doing Anything Else

 How do I add users to my Google Analytics account?

-If you want to grant access to other team members or an SEO specialist like me:
+If you want to grant access to other team members or an SEO consultant like me:

 • Navigate to the Admin Section: Click on “Admin” in your Google Analytics dashboard.
 (It’s the gear on the bottom left.")